 "Ingenious heavenly protection".

-Amerongen, ame-ero-onge-en., ameskor (dreaming) erosle (Redeemer) onginahi (kindness) enegana (to me):
+Amerongen, ame-ero-onge-en., ameskor (dreaming) erosle (Redeemer) onginahi (kindness) enegana (to me): "I am

-dreaming about the Redeemer's kindness to me".
+dreaming about the Redeemer's kindness

 Arnhem, ar.-.n.-.he-em., aro-oni-ihe-ema, arrotz (foreigner) onik (unharmed) ihesaldi (escape) emarrapaketa (abduction of a woman): "The foreign woman escaped

 unharmed from her abductors".

 Barnegat, .ba-arnegat, ebanjelari (evangelist) arnegatu (to get angry): "The evangelist got angry".

 Delft, .de-el.-.f.-.t., ede-ela-afa-ati, eder (beautiful) ela (story) afa

 (happy) atxikitzaile (faithfulness): "Beautiful story of happy

 faithfulness" or "beautiful and happy story of faithfulness".

-den Helder, .de-en./.he-el.-.de-er., ede-ene/ihe-ela-ade-era, ederren (the most
+den Helder, .de-en./.he-el.-.de-er., ede-ene/ihe-ela-ade-era, ederren (the most beautiful) ene (to attract,

 to come to)

 harbour) elaberritsu (fond of the news) adeitsu (courteous) errezbimendu (welcome): "Come to

 the most beautiful harbor for the

-Drachten, .d.-.ra-ak.-.te-en., ada-ara-aka-ate-en: adarka (by goring) arakintzo (massacre) akabatu (to end a
+Drachten, .d.-.ra-ak.-.te-en., ada-ara-aka-ate-en: adarka (by goring) arakintzo (massacre) akabatu (to end a life) atezatu

 (to live on) entzute (fame): "The stabbing massacre ended his life but

 his fame lives on".

-Echternach, ek.-.te-er.-.na-ak., eka-ate-era-ana-ako, ekarri (to provide) aterpe (refuge) eramankizun (suffering) anaidi (brotherhood) akordiozko (traditional):
+Echternach, ek.-.te-er.-.na-ak., eka-ate-era-ana-ako, ekarri (to provide) aterpe (refuge) eramankizun (suffering) anaidi

 "Traditional brotherhood which provides a refuge from suffering".